perseids-project/perseids_docs/INSTALL.md

 EXTERNAL_CTS_REPOS should be set to a list of CTS Repositories at which read-only sources for use in annotation bodies can be retrieved.

+The basic format for this setting is human-readable-name|CTS-URL|Data-URI-prefix

 SITE_CTS_INVENTORIES should be set to the list of inventory files that correspond to the installed read/write data.

 The basic format for this setting is 'key|value,key|value', an array of key value pairs where the key is the inventory file name (minus extension) and the value is the prefix for the type of CtsIdentifier this inventory manages.